Should I be paid for my internship? Is my unpaid internship legal? Ohio Unpaid Wages Lawyers

 Interns in the non-profit or public sector may not need to be paid.
 In regards to for-profit employers, the more the internship is used for the benefit of the employer and the more the employee performs productive work, the more likely the intern is actually an employee and entitled to pay.
 If, however, a for-profit employer structures the unpaid internship like a classroom or academic experience, the more likely it is that the unpaid internship is legal.

-If you are working in an unpaid internship for a for-profit company, you should consult with an Ohio unpaid wages lawyer to discuss the circumstances with your internship and your right to compensation.
+If you are working in an unpaid internship for a for-profit company, you should consult with our Ohio unpaid wages lawyers to discuss the circumstances with your internship and your right to compensation.
 As with anything, whether you should be entitled to pay depends upon the circumstances of the internship.
 If you are entitled to pay, you will be entitled to at least minimum wage for all hours worked, as well as overtime wages for hours worked over 40 per week.
 In addition, you will be entitled to liquidated damages and attorney’s fees.